 Lead Goal Divided by Visitor-to-Lead Conversion Rate

-Moving up the funnel, we now need to determine our web visitor-to-lead conversion rate.
-For this example, let’s assume that 3% of visitors to our site become leads.
-With this in hand, we can now calculate the amount of web traffic we’ll need to create our 2,500 leads.
+You now need to determine your web visitor-to-lead conversion rate.
+For this example, let's assume that 3% of visitors to your site become leads.
+With this in hand, you can now calculate the amount of web traffic needed to create your 2,500 leads.

-With these three simple equations, we’ve converted our sales revenue goal into clear marketing objectives.
+With these three simple equations, you've converted your sales revenue goal into clear marketing objectives.
 We now know very specifically what we need to produce in marketing to support sales and the business, and we’re ready to go the CFO with a solid story and get the resources we need.

 So what's next, and how do you get started generating the web visits to drive your leads, acquire new customers, and achieve your inbound revenue target?
 It's all about content strategy and creating a consistent cadence of educational, technical content to help your personas along their buyer's journey.